-NGSS Core Idea: A: ETS1: Engineering Design
+NGSS Core Question: ETS1: Engineering Design

-What is Design for?
+What is a design for?
 What are the criteria and constraints of a successful solution?

-NGSS ETS1.A: Defining and Delimiting an Engineering Solution
+NGSS ETS1.A: Defining & Delimiting an Engineering Problem

-What is the Process for Developing Potential Design Solutions?
+What Is the process for developing potential design solutions?
 NGSS ETS1.B: Developing Possible Solutions

 How can the various proposed design solutions be compared and improved?
 NGSS ETS1.C: Optimizing the Design Solution